opendocsg/slw-judgments-backfill/2017_SGHC_300/report.md

 **_The judgment creditor’s arguments_**

-34 Counsel for the judgment creditor (“Mr Sithawalla”) had cited The _State-Owned Company Yugoimport SDPR v Westacre Investment Inc and other appeals_ [2016] 5 SLR 372 (“ _Westacre Investment_ ”) to support his argument that a low threshold was required for the judgment creditor to
+34 Counsel for the judgment creditor (“Mr Sithawalla”) had cited The _State-Owned Company Yugoimport SDPR v Westacre Investment Inc and other appeals_ <span class="citation">[2016] 5 SLR 372</span> (“ _Westacre Investment_ ”) to support his argument that a low threshold was required for the judgment creditor to

-cross in order to obtain a garnishee order. [^29] Relying on _Payna Chettiar v Low Meng Seng and others_ [1998] 1 SLR(R) 657 (“ _Payna Chettiar_ ”), he argued that the court was not obliged to and should not to look behind a validly issued judgment whether obtained on its merits or by default as a default judgment is no less a judgment and is good and enforceable unless and until it is set aside. [^30]
+cross in order to obtain a garnishee order. [^29] Relying on _Payna Chettiar v Low Meng Seng and others_ <span class="citation">[1998] 1 SLR(R) 657</span> (“ _Payna Chettiar_ ”), he argued that the court was not obliged to and should not to look behind a validly issued judgment whether obtained on its merits or by default as a default judgment is no less a judgment and is good and enforceable unless and until it is set aside. [^30]

 35 Consequently, Mr Sithawalla argued that any challenge to the judgment creditor’s claim by Midas should be by way of an application to set aside the Judgment.
 However, the House of Lords decision in _Employers’ Liability Assurance Corporation, Limited v Sedgwick, Collins & Co_ [1927] AC 95 made it clear that garnishees had no such direct interest in a suit such as to entitle them to apply to